Bagel begging is a sign of a bad feeding habit. Your dog may watch you enjoy this food in the morning. So how bad is sharing with a furry friend?

 Can I Give My Dog a Bagel?
 Answer: Not Recommended

-Of course, you won’t be putting your pet dog in danger by giving them part of your bagel.
+Of course, you won’t be putting your dog in danger by giving them a bit of your bagel.
 That said, providing too much can cause what’s known as food bloat in rare situations.
-In any case, leftover bagels will not benefit your dog in any way.
-On the contrary, they’ll likely gain weight and it could end up becoming a bad feeding habit.
+In any case, leftover bagels won’t benefit your dog at all.

-Why Bagels are Bad
+Why Bagels are So Bad

 About that Cream Cheese

-Adding butter, cream cheese or jelly to your bagel are also all bad ideas.
-If you do decide to feed something like this to your dog, it should be just a taste.
+Adding butter, cream cheese or jelly to your bagel are also bad ideas.
+If you feed this to a dog, it should be just a taste.
 Make it a rare exception, not the rule.

-Dogs & Human Foods
+Dogs and Human Foods

-Meat Not Dough
+Meat Protein, Not Dough

 Conclusion on Bagels